-The rear door provides easy access to the rear, as well as, allowing for storage of larger items such as canoes or bicycles.
-A removable screen door has been provided that easily snaps to the door frame.
-The screen door can be unsnapped at the sides and rolled up for entry or completely removed and stored when not in use.
+The rear door provides access to load and store large items such as canoes or bicycles.
+A removable screen door that easily snaps to the door frame has been provided.
+The screen door can be unsnapped at the sides, rolled up for entry, or completely removed and stored when not in use.